 - Mix and apply resin that has not been thickened to both surfaces in need of bonding. - Watch the surfaces for absorption.
 As the surfaces absorb the resin, reapply until the surfaces are saturated.
-The surface will remain shiny wet when saturation is achieved. - Mix more resin with Cab-O-Sil (or Visco-Fill, or Milled Fibers) to a consistency like peanut butter. - Apply a bead of the mixture along one of the surfaces and clamp the two pieces together. - · Create a fillet for a stronger joint. - · Allow to cure and finish as desired.
+The surface will remain shiny wet when saturation is achieved. - Mix more resin with Cab-O-Sil (or Visco-Fill, or Milled Fibers) to a consistency like peanut butter. - Apply a bead of the mixture along one of the surfaces and clamp the two pieces together.
+Do not clamp tight enough to squeeze out all the resin. - Create a fillet for a stronger joint. - Allow to cure and finish as desired